ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 5. Build revision windows into the project structure.

-ScopeStack was built specifically for this layer.
-It gives agencies a structured, AI-assisted workflow for converting client conversations and feedback into versioned, auditable scope documents — and flagging when a new revision request is in or out of scope before it hits the team.
+This is exactly the layer ScopeStack works on.
+We are not a tool you buy and configure yourself.
+We audit how your team handles feedback today, then build a structured, AI-assisted workflow into the tools you already use, one that turns client conversations and feedback into versioned, auditable scope and flags when a new revision request is in or out of scope before it hits the team.
 It doesn't replace the account management relationship; it gives your account managers better tools and fewer fires.

-The agencies using it aren't doing less revision work because clients changed.
+The agencies we work with aren't doing less revision work because clients changed.
 They're doing less revision work because the feedback loop is tighter, the expectations are clearer, and the translation work happens in minutes rather than hours.

 If you want a single number to tell you how your agency is doing on revision efficiency, track this: